Bidar Tourist Places(2023): Your Complete Guide

 Papnash Shiva Temple

 The Papnash Shiva Temple in Bidar, Karnataka, is a hidden gem waiting to be discovered by visitors.
 With a rich historical and mythical significance, this temple offers a unique perspective on the Hindu belief system.
-Here are five reasons why a visit to the Papnash Shiva Temple is a must:
+Here are five reasons why Papnash Shiva Temple is a must:

 A Connection to Lord Rama: Legend has it that the idol of the temple was installed by Lord Rama himself.
 This connection to one of the most beloved avatars of Vishnu makes the temple an important destination for devotees.